 You’ve spent months or even years planning the most spectacular wedding imaginable – the last thing you want is for a supplier to spoil the main event.
 If you use a credit card, by law purchases between £100 and £30,000 made on a credit card could be protected by the card provider.
 Conditions apply.

 You don’t need to make large wedding purchases on credit to take advantage of this protection.
 For example, if you put down a £200 deposit on the wedding venue with a credit card (and pay it off in full), then pay the remaining £2,000 with a bank transfer, the entire £2,200 could be covered by the card provider under the Consumer Credit Act 1974.
-That means less time worrying about money and more time practicing the perfect speech.

 There’s also the option of taking out wedding insurance.
 Depending on the policy you go for, you could be covered in the event of illness and for costs over £30,000, which is more than the Consumer Credit Act covers.
 Be sure to check what your policy includes, especially you do decide to tie the knot overseas.

 The better your credit rating, the more chance you have of being offered an attractive mortgage to buy your first home.